-A municipal council or a regional district board may decide to establish a commission to provide advice or undertake some work on behalf of the board or council.
+A municipal council or a regional district board may decide to establish a commission to provide advice or undertake some economic development work on behalf of the board or council.

 How to Proceed

-Regional District Committees and Commissions is the place to start with your commission model.
+Regional District Committees and Commissions is the place to start with your commission.